 <application> ... <meta-data android:name="com.google.android.gms.car.application" android:resource="@xml/automotive_app_desc"/> ... </application>

-declare what Android Auto capabilities your app supports.
+In that file, you declare what Android Auto capabilities your app supports.

-Apps using the Android for Cars App Library must declare the
+Apps using the Android for Cars App

-capability in the
+template capability in the

 <automotiveApp> <uses name="template" /> </automotiveApp>